History Project at 2004 PrideFest

 Oral Histories / Interviews

-One of the most important aspects of the Milwaukee LGBT History Project is conducting interview with key individuals in the community.
+One of the most important aspects of the Milwaukee LGBT History Project is conducting interviews with key individuals in the community.
 While most of the people the Project initially concentrated on were prominent figures (that is, people who were "movers and shakers" in making major strides forward in our freedoms and in developing the LGBT "community"), the Project wants to be more active in encouraging and facilitating everyday individuals recounting their own personal memories as well.

 Unfortunately, volunteers to conduct and transcribe interviews have been in short supply, so this effort has lapsed after a good effort the first 2 years.
 We continue to seek volunteers willing to conduct brief interviews or even collect statements from individuals on an ongoing basis.
 Another proposed approach is to conduct group sessions where groups of people can recall the history of a particular group, business, etc.-- we believe that in group settings people can build on each others' stories, triggering and capturing nearly forgotten recollections from others.